qbl/qbl.github.io/_posts/2018-09-13-on-confidence.md

 Sometimes I even lower the expectation by saying things such as, "I am total idiot on this".
 I realize now that it might not be the correct way to behave.
 So far I am just lucky to have partners that don't lose all their confidence on me the moment I said such things.

 Then, what is the better answer?
 Is confidence good?
 Or is it bad?
-Should I be confidence in my ability to solve a problem even though I don't have all the answers upfront?
+Should I be confident in my ability to solve a problem even though I don't have all the answers upfront?
 Or should I always lower the expectations of everyone around me?
 Where is the border between being confident and being smug?
 Where is the line between humility and inferiority?

 Frankly speaking, I don't have a definite answer to the questions above even now.
 But I do think the following excerpt from Paul Graham's essay titled "The Dream Language" is a good first step towards answering those questions: